-This course introduces more detailed aspects of the discipline of yoga.
-Topics include breathing and physical postures, relaxation, and mental concentration.
-Upon completion, students should be able to demonstrate advanced procedures of yoga.
+This course introduces the basic discipline of yoga.
+Topics include proper breathing, relaxation techniques, and correct body positions.
+Upon completion, students should be able to demonstrate the procedures of yoga.
 This course has been approved for transfer under the CAA and ICAA as a premajor and/or elective requirement.

-PED 125 Self Defense (Intermittently) 0 2
+PED 125 Self Defense (Intermittently)

-This course is designed to aid students in developing rudimentary skills in selfdefense.
+This course is designed to aid students in developing rudimentary skills in self-defense.
 Emphasis is placed on stances, blocks, punches, and kicks as well as non-physical means of self-defense.
 Upon completion, students should be able to demonstrate basic self-defense techniques of a physical and non-physical nature.
-This course has been approved for trans- fer under the CAA as a premajor and/or elective course requirement.
+This course has been approved for trans- fer under the CAA as a premajor and/ or elective course requirement.
 This course has been approved for transfer under the ICAA as a premajor and/or elective course requirement.